 What is Dé in the eyes of this Taoist beholder?
 According to the dictionary, virtue also means “a quality that is good or admirable, but not necessarily in terms of morality”.
 So, what human quality does everyone on the planet admire?
 After years of world travel(2), I concluded this “good” to be personal integrity.
 It runs silent and deep in people regardless of local factors like religion, education, wealth, and age.
 It is also something hard to put my finger on… but that’s not going to stop me!
 First, I’ll set up the criteria as I see it.

 At some level, or under certain circumstances, I find everyone despises hypocrisy and dishonesty.
-This I’m guessing is the result of a fairness instinct common in at least higher social animals (3).
+I’m guessing this is the result of a fairness instinct, certainly common in higher social animals (3).
 Hypocrisy and dishonesty are especially irksome if we’re the victim.
 We’re a lot more forgiving when it is our own hypocrisy or dishonesty.
 However, I think we’re usually unaware of the discrepancy.
-Our desire driven blind spot, along with clever rationalizations to justify our hypocrisy, guarantees this double standard.
+Our desire driven blind spots and our clever rationalizations that justify our own hypocrisy generate this double standard.

 There’s No Escape

 The Holy Grail of greater personal integrity lies with the person who is more consistent, at least in recognizing, if not dropping, their double standards.
 We are all engaged in this path, either deliberately or by dint of unintended consequences (i.e., the stress of wanting it both ways).

 There is no escape from life’s lessons.
 The more you sleep in life’s class, the more you flunk your grade level and have to repeat that grade.
 You see, it is not making mistakes that are problematic, it is continuing to make the same mistakes throughout life.
 That’s why my doctrine must be: wake up, pay attention, and be as rigorously self-honest as humanly possible.